academic-initiative/research-challenge-2021/jupyter-platform/readme.md

 ## Weather Company
-The Weather Company(TWC)  is IBM's  weather platform.
-It's the largest commercial weather platfomr  in the world and is used by more people than any other weatehr data source in the world .
-It has a huge collection of eeather history, current weather and forcasts.
+The Weather Company(TWC) is IBM's  premier weather platform ann the largest commercial weather platform in the world a.
+It  used by more people than any other weatehr data source in the world.
+The  has a huge collection of weather history, current weather and forcasts.

+- [The IBM Environmental Intelligence Suite](https://www.ibm.com/products/environmental-intelligence-suite) - Read more about the IBM Environmental Intelligence Suite, the home of PAIRS and The Weather Company

 - [TWC  Getting Started Guide for Call for Code](https://developer.ibm.com/blogs/call-for-code-the-weather-company-and-you/) - a comprehensive guide how to use the Weather company in variety of programming models.
 It's full of API documents, tutorials and examples
 - TWC API Usage